Becaraya/DooM-Nukem-3D/README.txt

 	8 8- pad
 	pixels:
 	{
-		1  - transparency (0 for opaque and !=0 for transparent)
+		1 0- blue
-		1 1- red
+		1 1- green
-		1 2- green
+		1 2- red
-		1 3- blue
+		1 4- transparency (0 for opaque and !=0 for transparent)
 	}
 	4 - ((x * y) % 4) - pad
 }